TEFL TESOL Certification Cambodia - VietnamLength of training: 4 weeks

 Excursions are not just a leisure activity while teaching English abroad in Vietnam - they are an integral part of developing a true understanding of the character and beauty of your host country and its surrounding area.

-We balance the intensive classroom work and practice teaching with a series of excursions that occur throughout your training and your time in Vietnam.
+We balance the intensive classroom work and practice teaching by offering a series of optional excursions that occur throughout your training and your time in Vietnam.

 In addition, approximately once a month, excursions in Thailand, Vietnam, Laos, and Cambodia are arranged for our TEFL certified teachers who wish to participate.
 Some of the trips currently offered include: